 Lesson j.
 Fulbert, Bishop of Chartres.
-136

-Mongst all the saints, the memory of the most blessed Virgin Mary is more frequently made and more festive: since she is believed to have found more favour before God.
-Whence after some of her other, older solemnities, the devotion of the faithful not being content in fact added this day's solemnity of her conception.
-And so on this day in particular it shall seem good to read aloud in the church that book that hath been found, in which is written of her birth and life: even if the Fathers judged it not to be numbered among the Apocrypha.
-But since to great and wise men it seemed to be good: let us, certain other texts not being contrary, with due service follow ecclesiastical custom.
+Mongst all the saints, the memory of the most blessed Virgin Mary is more frequently made and more festive : since she is believed to have found more favour before God.
+Whence after some of her other, older solemnities, the devotion of the faithful not being content, in fact added this day's solemnity of her conception.
+And so on this day in particular it shall seem good to read aloud in the Church that book that hath been found, in which is written of her birth and life: even if the Fathers judged it not to be numbered among the Apocrypha.
+But since to great and wise men it seemed to be good: let us, certain other texts not being contrary, with follow service ecclesiastical custom.
+But thou, O Lord, have mercy upon us.

-OW the blessed Mother of the Lord and ever Virgin Mary, before she was conceived was announced by oracles: and denoted by miracles.
-Conceived indeed from a lineage divinely ordained: marked by the privilege of <her> virtues, she shone forth, she brought forth the
+Ow the blessed Mother of the Lord and ever Virgin Mary, before she was conceived was announced by oracles: and denoted by miracles.
+Conceived indeed from a lineage divinely ordained: marked by the privilege of her virtues, she shone forth, she brought forth the Saviour.

-Saviour.
 She which hath been glorified in heaven: hath never ceased to defend those born of earth.
 Let the narrative follow the proposition in its order.
 And now let us recall one of the aforementioned oracles: and thence let us continue briefly.
+But thou, O Lord, have mercy upon us.